How to Boost WiFi Signal Strength

 4. Avoid Brick or Concrete Walls

-Some radiation is reflected by all types of materials.
+All types of materials reflect some radiation.
 Others absorb it more, such as concrete.
-Positioning the router where it is enclosed by brick or concrete on two sides will hinder the travel of the WiFi signal to the other parts of your house.
+Positioning the router where it is enclosed by brick or concrete on two sides will hinder the WiFi signal from traveling to the other parts of your house.
 Ceilings and floors, on the other hand, are good conductors of radiofrequency.
-For better distribution, if you have a large house, consider adding a wireless range extender.
+For better distribution, consider adding a wireless range extender if you have a large house.

 4. The Microwave is an Enemy

-The microwave operates on the same frequency as your WiFi router, thus it effectively disrupts wireless Internet signal.
-You will notice that your Internet slows down when you’re using the microwave.
-Other enemies include baby monitors, cordless phones and other wireless networks placed near the router.
+The microwave operates on the same frequency as your WiFi router; thus, it effectively disrupts wireless Internet signals.
+You will notice that your Internet slows down when using the microwave.
+Other enemies include baby monitors, cordless phones, and other wireless networks near the router.

 5. Place the Router in a Higher Position